What can we expect in the new law for mediation in India?

 Section 89 of the Civil Procedure Code 1908 provides a reference to four possibilities, arbitration, conciliation, mediation, and judicial settlement including settlement through Lok Adalat.
 The primary purpose is to reach a settlement and to put an end to the dispute avoiding the bedlam in the trial.
 Hence, this section was added by means of the Amendment of 1999 and it came into force in 2002.
 The objective was that trials and decrees entail long procedures and there may be the case that the parties may agree in most of the contractual and marital cases to a certain settlement proposed.

 In the 222nd Report of the Law Commission titled “Need for Justice-dispensation through ADR etc”, the commission recorded the proposition, that the parties should be inspired to settle their disputes outside the court by more and more utilizing section 89 of CPC.
-This endeavor to inspire was visible in the amendment in the
+This endeavor to inspire was visible in the amendment in the Court Fees Act 1870 which provided for the return of fees paid with regard to the plaint if the remedy of ADR is opted for.

 It is superfluous to state that there has been no endeavor to inspire mediation in India.
 This can be understood when we see the statistics and the Rules.
 Rule 5(e)(ii) of West Bengal ADR Rules provides that the option for mediation can be exercised if the parties chose to go for the same.
 Moreover, Rule 6 provides that if after the referral, it is felt that it would not be ‘proper to proceed further in the matter, the case shall be returned to the Court for appropriate proceedings to take place.
 These Rules are in utter ignorance of the law laid down by the Supreme Court.